 •xtractionGroupNames: The Xtraction group names that members of this AD group should be assigned.
 This is a ‘|’ delimited list.

 •securityPolicyName: The Xtraction data policy that members of this AD group should be assigned.
-This can be left blank for users who don’t need a data policy assigned.
+Leave blank for users who don’t require an assigned data policy.